Skip to Content

 This one’s subtle, but toxic people secretly love when others mess up, because it makes them feel superior.

 They might pretend to care, offer fake sympathy, or say “I told you so” in a sweet voice.
-But pay attention to their eyes when someone else is struggling.
-They light up.

 If someone smiles at your lowest, cut them off.
 No second chances.
 That’s not just ugly, it’s evil.